 Farm management platform covering the full agricultural year: crop plan by field and variety, planned versus actual field activities (cultivation, planting, spraying, harvesting), input records with product, rate, operator, and equipment, and yield data by field and variety at harvest.
 Field mapping includes parcel boundaries, soil type zones, and historical yield data to support agronomic decision-making across the rotation.
 Input cost tracking per field and per crop means the margin calculation at harvest reflects the actual cost of production, not an estimate.
 Activity scheduling and operator task management let farm managers allocate work across teams, track completion, and adjust when weather or machinery availability changes.
 Integration with farm machinery telemetry, where available, records activities automatically rather than through manual logging.
 Regulatory record-keeping for cross-compliance and environmental scheme obligations is built into the farm record, not maintained as a separate compliance file.

 Precision agriculture platform connecting soil sensors, weather stations, drone imagery, and satellite data into a single operational view for agronomic decision-making.
-Soil moisture, temperature, and nutrient sensor data is visualised at field and zone level with alert thresholds for irrigation trigger points and nutrient deficiency indicators.
+Soil moisture, temperature, and nutrient sensor data is visualized at field and zone level with alert thresholds for irrigation trigger points and nutrient deficiency indicators.
 Variable rate application maps generate from soil sampling data and yield maps, exported in formats compatible with the precision application equipment on your machinery fleet.
 Weather station integration supplies local field-level data to supplement regional forecast data for spray timing decisions and frost risk assessments.
 Drone and satellite imagery analysis provides crop health monitoring with NDVI trend data by field and growth stage.
 Irrigation scheduling automation runs from soil moisture data and evapotranspiration calculations for operations where water use efficiency is a cost or regulatory concern.

 Farm-to-fork traceability platform linking field-level records (variety, seed lot, chemical applications, harvest date, field identity) to processing and packing records, and from there to the outbound batch and the customer invoice.
-Batch management runs from harvest through to despatch: lot creation at intake, processing steps with inputs and outputs recorded, quality test results, packing specifications, and product labelling all linked to the originating field record.
+Batch management runs from harvest through to despatch: lot creation at intake, processing steps with inputs and outputs recorded, quality test results, packing specifications, and product labeling all linked to the originating field record.
 The system flags harvest events where the pre-harvest interval for any applied product has not yet elapsed.
 On a recall, the system identifies every batch sharing the same field origin, processing run, or input lot within seconds.
 Retailer and food service compliance requirements (GlobalGAP, BRCGS, SQF) are supported by an audit trail built into every transaction, not assembled from separate record systems.

 Livestock management platform for cattle, sheep, pig, and poultry enterprises covering individual animal records, herd and flock management, health events, breeding, and production data.
 Individual animal records link birth, movement, treatment, and production history to the animal identifier (RFID tag, ear tag, or electronic ID) for regulatory compliance and production performance tracking.
 Herd health management records veterinary treatments, withdrawal periods, and medicine inventory.
 Every treatment is recorded against the animal with the product, dose, and withdrawal date so slaughter or milk eligibility is confirmed at any point.
 Breeding records cover service dates, pregnancy diagnosis, expected and actual calving dates, and progeny performance linked back to sire and dam records for genetic improvement tracking.
-Movement recording and regulatory compliance for cattle and sheep movement licences includes electronic submission to the relevant livestock movement recording system where regulatory integration is available.
+Movement recording and regulatory compliance for cattle and sheep movement licenses includes electronic submission to the relevant livestock movement recording system where regulatory integration is available.

 Agricultural marketplace platform connecting buyers and sellers of commodities, inputs, land, and agricultural services.
 Built for the specific transaction structures of agricultural commerce, not a generic e-commerce template.
-Commodity listing covers grade specification, quantity, location, and pricing (fixed price, negotiated, or auction) with buyer enquiry and offer management through the platform.
+Commodity listing covers grade specification, quantity, location, and pricing (fixed price, negotiated, or auction) with buyer inquiry and offer management through the platform.
 Quality specification management and sample request workflow handle transactions where buyers need to confirm product specification before committing to a purchase.
 Contract and documentation management generates sale contracts, delivery instructions, and payment terms from the agreed transaction and stores them against the deal record.
 Logistics integration covers transport booking and freight management where the platform handles end-to-end delivery coordination.

 Integrated agricultural ERP covering the full business operation for farming companies, co-operatives, and agri-input suppliers who need farm management, finance, procurement, and sales management in one connected system rather than separate platforms requiring manual bridging.
-Co-operative management handles organisations managing pooled grain, shared input purchasing, and member account management: member deliveries recorded at intake, allocated to pool lots, and pool settlement calculated and distributed to member accounts at sale.
+Co-operative management handles organizations managing pooled grain, shared input purchasing, and member account management: member deliveries recorded at intake, allocated to pool lots, and pool settlement calculated and distributed to member accounts at sale.
 Procurement and inventory management covers purchase order management, stock control, and cost allocation to the farm record at point of use.
 Financial reporting includes cost of production analysis, gross margin by enterprise, and financial statements ready for bank reporting and management review.

 03 How we work